365CSI/iCSR/Documentation/using-cisar.md

  1. Use the Chrome Browser (*No support for FireFox or Microsoft Internet Explorer yet*)
  2. Install the [**Cisar Chrome extension**](https://chrome.google.com/webstore/detail/cisar/nifbdojdggkboiifaklkamfpjcmgafpo?hl=en)
  3. Close the F12 Developer Tools Console (if open at all)
- 4. Browse to a Task List View
+ 4. Browse to a Task List View (with some Task Items displayed in the View)
  5. Open F12 Developer Tools
  6. Select the **Cisar** Tab
    ![](http://i.imgur.com/X13jT80.jpg)